Cloudxtreme/Vagrant-LAMP-setup/README.md

 After figuring out how awesome Vagrant is.
 I noticed it makes testing services and new configurations a breeze.
 This setup was used to try a Memcached service.

+For the ones just getting started, read the "Getting started" section from the Vagrant Docs first: http://docs.vagrantup.com/v2/getting-started/index.html

 I. Webserver
 ------------